Elandraaa/Elandraaa/README.md

 working on: drone team things, more cybersec stuff, and some python projects

+languages: python, java, and a bit of c++

 <!---
 Elandraaa/Elandraaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.